zielperson/AI-whispers/Tree of Thoughts.md

 This was dine here by Hulbert in 2023, who successfully condensed the algorithm into a single prompt.
 You can view this on the [GitHub page](https://github.com/dave1010/tree-of-thought-prompting).

-The next installment in this series is PanelGPT by Sun(2023).

 ```
 Imagine three different experts are answering this question.
 All experts will write down 1 step of their thinking,